AnarchoTechNYC/ansible-role-prosody/README.md

 * `prosody_server_username`: The OS-level user account name under which Prosody will run.
 This defaults to `prosody`.
 Don't change this if you are installing Prosody from the project's `deb` file, as this is the name of the account that is packaged with the Prosody distribution.
 * `prosody_server_data_dir`: Path to the directory in which Prosody will store user information.
 This defaults to `/var/lib/{{ prosody_server_username }}`, which is also the `prosody` user's default `$HOME` directory.
 * `prosody_server_run_dir`: Path to the server's runtime directory, which stores ephemeral files used while the server is running.
 This defaults to `/var/run/{{ prosody_server_username }}`.
+* `prosody_plugins_src_base_url`: Base HTTP URL of the Prosody plugins (modules) repository from which to download new modules.
+* `prosody_plugins`: List of community Prosody plugins to install.
+To have any effect, you must also set the `prosody_config.plugins_path` variable, described below.
+Each item in this list is a dictionary with the following structure:
+    * `name`: Name of the plugin to download and install.
+    * `state`: Whether the plugin should be installed (`present`, the default), or uninstalled (`absent`).
+    * `version`: Branch or commit of the version of the community plugin to download and install.

 The bulk of Prosody's configuration is handled by a dictionary variable called `prosody_config`.
 It describes the state of the Prosody server configuration file.
 The dictionary's keys map almost one-to-one to the [variables in the Prosody server configuration file](https://prosody.im/doc/configure).